Creating Amazon CloudWatch Alarms

 OK.
 Later, during

-the ninth time period, the threshold is breached again, but not for the necessary three consecutive periods.
+the ninth time period, the threshold is breached again, but the previous periods are

 OK.
 Consequently, the alarm's state remains

 CloudWatch doesn't test or validate the actions you specify, nor does it detect any Auto Scaling or SNS errors resulting from an attempt to invoke nonexistent actions.
 Make sure your actions exist.